Module Level

 Module Aims

-The aim of this course is to explore the question of Saint John Paul in Tertio Millennio Adveniente, his encyclical of 1994: “to what extent has the Word of God become more fully the soul of theology and the inspiration of the whole of Christian living.”
+This module will (1) explore the question of Saint John Paul in Tertio Millennio Adveniente, the encyclical of 1994: “to what extent has the Word of God become more fully the soul of theology and the inspiration of the whole of Christian living.”
+(2) provide a historical overview and hermeneutical critique of the development of biblical interpretation over the last two thousand years, (3) increase both the rigour of the learners’ research methodology, and their professionalism in presenting the results of their research.

 Indicative Syllabus: